I-4-3-20.Declarations — Other

 For information on mandamus actions, see generally HALLEX I-4-9-30.
-When the claimant files a mandamus action for a case pending with the Office of Disability Adjudication and Review (ODAR), the AC will discuss the issue and proposed remedial action with the Office of the General Counsel (OGC) before preparing a declaration.
+When the claimant files a mandamus action for a case pending at the hearing or AC level, the AC will discuss the issue and proposed remedial action with the Office of the General Counsel (OGC) before preparing a declaration.
 When a declaration is needed, the analyst will describe any relevant facts and include any supporting documents as exhibits.

 D. Contempt Motions

 For general information on contempt threats and motions, see HALLEX I-4-9-25.
-When OGC advises ODAR that a claimant has filed a contempt motion and the case is within ODAR's jurisdiction, the analyst may be asked to prepare a declaration.
+When OGC advises the AC that a claimant has filed a contempt motion and the case is pending at the hearing or AC level, the analyst may be asked to prepare a declaration.
 When a declaration is needed, the analyst will describe any relevant facts and include any supporting documents as exhibits.

 E. Lack of Subject Matter Jurisdiction

 Upon review of a new court case, the analyst may discover that the issues in the case are not subject to judicial review (e.g., reopening, selection of a representative payee, etc.).
 In these circumstances, the analyst will prepare a declaration setting forth the relevant procedural history of the case and attach all referenced documents as exhibits, including administrative law judge and AC actions.
 If the relevant documents are not available, the analyst will state this in the declaration and explain the basis for making assertions about the missing documents (e.g., “Because the initial denial notice is not part of the current record, we are using computer system records to establish the date this notice was issued as well as the basis for the denial.”).

 As explained in HALLEX I-4-3-1, declarations will merely state the facts in the case and will not include argument regarding judicial jurisdiction.